 --Frank Libuse (comedian)

---Byron Nelson (golf pro) and Ken Ventura appear with Julia Meade.
+--Byron Nelson and Ken Venturi (golf pros) appear with Julia Meade.

 --American actors Fredric March, Florence Eldridge and Peggy Wood meet with French stars: Gerard Philipe, Micheline Presle, Jean Marais, Francoise Arnoul, Juliette Greco and Jacqueline Francois.